Show Some Self-Compassion

-We all know about compassion – the recent Children in Need and Band Aid campaigns remind us again how much we can be moved to try and alleviate the suffering of others.
+We all know about compassion, and being compassionate towards others.
 However, turning this motivation inward, to ourselves, is often very challenging.

 Research done in this field tells us so, but I also see this every day in my practice.
 The Dalai Lama talked about it when he first came to the West – he found it remarkable how mean we can be to ourselves.
 And I'd argue, along with the research again, that excessive self-criticism is one of the most significant psychological processes involved in mental ill health.
 It is a recurring theme in so many presenting issues I work with.